 To whom it may concern,

-We have received signals that there might be attempts to raise funds under the W.A.R Wildlife at Risk name.
+We have received signals that there might be attempts by individuals other than W.A.R.Team members to raise funds under the W.A.R Wildlife at Risk name.

 Please do not give, transfer or donate anything to these individuals.

-W.A.R has a secure part on this website where you can financially support us.
+W.A.R has a secure part on this website where you can financially support our projects.